CatalaLang/catala/README.md

 However, the language is bound to have a complete formal semantics in the near future.
 This semantics will guide the compiler implementation.

-### Languages

-The main Catala surface language is adapted to French law, and has French keywords.
-However, it is perfectly possible to craft new parsers for new surface languages adapted to English, Spanish, etc. Currently, Catala also supports Enlish via the `--language=en` option.
-Contact the authors if you are interested.

 ## The Catala compiler